tiagodeluna/study-notes/AWS/README.md

     + Mount volume using `sudo mount <volume name> <directory>`. e.g. `sudo mount /dev/xvdf /dev/ebs/`
     + Check if is listed within the available disks: `df -h`

+## Elastic Load Balancing

+The Amazon *Elastic Load Balancing* supports three types of load balancers:

+- Application Load Balancers:
+    + Operates at the request level
+    + Indicated when you need a flexible feature set for your web applications with HTTP and HTTPS traffic
+- Network Load Balancers:
+    + Operates at the connection level
+    + Indicated when you need ultra-high performance and static IP addresses for your application
+- Classic Load Balancers:
+    + Indicated when you have an existing application running in the EC2-Classic network

+### Classic Load Balancer

+Creation steps:
+- **Define Load Balancer:**
+    + Define a listener from load balancer protocol/port `HTTP/80` to the instance's `HTTP/8080`
+    + Enable advanced VPC (Virtual Private Cloud) configuration: to provide higher availability by selecting multiple subnets for your Availability Zones
+    + Select Subnets according to your instances' Availability Zones
+- **Assign Security Groups:** Create a new Security Group to your load balancer (or use an existent if you already have) enabling access to port `80` from `Anywhere`.
+- **Configure Health Check:** Choose a path where your load balancer can perform a request to check availability. e.g. `Ping Protocol: HTTP | Ping Port: 8080 | Ping Path: /index.html`
+- **Add EC2 Instances**

+### Test Load Balancer

+To check if your load balancer is working, access your instances and listen to the external requests (via 8080), using the following command:
+`sudo tcpdump 'dst port 8080 and tcp[32:4] = 0x47455420'`

 ## Useful Commands

 | Command | Description |